datacarpentry/stata-economics/_episodes/03-transform-data.md

 - "Filter the rows and columns of your data using `drop` and `keep`."
 - "Calculate group statistics using `egen`."
 - "Aggregate your data using `collapse`."
-- "Change the way your data is organized using reshaping."
+- "Change the way your data is organized using `reshape`."
 keypoints:
 - "Drop unnessecary variables freely."
-- "Create tidy data before merging."
+- "Reshape your dataset to create tidy data."
+- "Use `egen` to save statistics to new columns, `collapse` to aggregate the entire dataset."
 ---

 ## Filter data